 A.L.
-"Red" Brewington Endowed Scholarship: Scholarship will be awarded in the fall semester for one academic year.
+"Red" Brewington Endowed Scholarship

+Scholarship will be awarded in the fall semester for one academic year.
 Students must reapply each year for the scholarship.
-Preference will be given to students enrolled in the nursing program.
-Preference will be given to students with a C+ to B grade average.
+Preference will be given to students enrolled in the nursing program and to students with a C+ to B grade average.
+Students must maintain a 2.5 cumulative GPA in order to keep scholarship.
+Grades will be reviewed at the end of the fall semester.

-Dr. Rocco D. Cassone Endowed Scholarship: Scholarship will be awarded in the fall semester for one academic year.
+Dr. Rocco D. Cassone Endowed Scholarship

+Scholarship will be awarded in the fall semester for one academic year.
 Students must reapply each year for the scholarship.
 Preference will be given to students enrolled in the Associate Degree Nursing program.
+Students must maintain a 2.75 GPA in order to keep the scholarship.
+Grades will be reviewed at the end of the fall semester.

-Ellen Chaplin Endowed Scholarship: Scholarship will be awarded in the fall semester for one academic year.
+Ellen Chaplin Endowed Scholarship

+Scholarship will be awarded in the fall semester for one academic year.
 Students must reapply each year for the scholarship.
 Preference will be given to students from Orangeburg County.
+Students must maintain a cumulative GPA of 2.75 in order to keep the scholarship.
+Grades will be reviewed at the end of the fall semester.

-Steve Dalton Memorial Scholarship: Scholarship will be awarded in the fall semester for one academic year.
+Steve Dalton Memorial Scholarship

+Scholarship will be awarded in the fall semester for one academic year.
 Preference will be given to students in Industrial Technology.
 The scholarship is to be used for tuition, books, and/or required supplies for coursework.
+Candidates should maintain a 2.75 GPA in order to keep the scholarship.